-In the event that student has been granted a deferral, due to extenuating circumstances, and will thus be submitting their Applied Project later than the normal deadline either a new supervisor and second marker may be appointed, or the original supervisor and second marker may continue to be involved with the student under their original contact.
+In the event that student has been granted a deferral, due to extenuatingcircumstances, and will thus be submitting their Applied Project later thanthe normal deadline either a new supervisor and second marker may beappointed, or the original supervisor and second marker may continue to beinvolved with the student under their original contact.

-In the even that a new supervisor is assigned, and he or she they has have the comments from the prior supervisor, he or she they will be expected to meet with the student only once.
+In the even that a new supervisor is assigned, and they have the commentsfrom the prior supervisor, they will be expected to meet with the studentonly once.
 The new Applied Project supervisor will be paid \$300 and the new second marker will be paid \$150.